JosephPVera/Localized-States/readme.md

    ```

 ## Visualize the localized states
 Plot the below figures with [locplot.py](https://github.com/JosephPVera/Localized-States/blob/main/locplot.py).
-The **locplot.py** script takes the sum of the 5 heaviest values (most contribution) ​​in each band per k-point (Energy versus sum), it also can be change for check the total contribution (tot) for each band per k-point (tot vs energies).
+The **locplot.py** script takes the sum of the 5 heaviest values (most contribution) ​​in each band per k-point (Energy versus sum), it also can be change for check the total contribution (tot) for each band per k-point (Energy versus tot).
 Check the PROCAR file.
 1. Spin up
 ![Alt text](https://github.com/JosephPVera/Localized-States/blob/main/tests/Spin_up-kpoint_1.png)
 2. Spind down